 Follow 12 methods below to fix iPhone stuck in headphone mode.
 If you have tried many tricks and the iPhone still won't get out of headphone mode, this is could be a tricky system problem.
 You may directly download [FonePaw iOS System Recovery](https://www.fonepaw.com/frozen/fix-headphone-mode.html#solution11) to repair iOS system on your iPhone to fix the headphone mode issue.

-When your iPhone/iPad is stuck at headphone mode, the device makes no sound for calls, apps, music, video or whatsoever without plugged-in earphones.
-And when you volume up/down the ringer, instead of "Ringer", the volume bar shows "headphones".
-It seems like that the iPhone/iPad thinks headphones are plugged in while actually the earbuds have been pulled out.
+When your iPhone/iPad is stuck in headphone mode, the device makes no sound for calls, apps, music, video or whatsoever without plugged-in earphones.
+And when you volume up/down the ringer, instead of "Ringer", the iPhone's volume bar say "headphones".
+It seems like that the iPhone/iPad thinks headphones are in when they are not.

-Software error caused by recent iOS update, incorrect operation of headphones;
+A software error caused by recent iOS 13 update, incorrect operation of headphones;

-The headphone jack is stuck with dusts or lints that makes the device think that there is earphone plugged in.
+The headphone jack is stuck with dust or lint that makes the device think that there is earphone plugged in.